datnikon/stream/README.md

 # Introduction
-Make a website for people to make a video call, chat without account with simple steps.
+A website for people to make a video call, chat without account with simple steps.
 # Demo
   You can check on https://live.datnikon.com/
 ## Technical